nrfconnect/sdk-nrf/samples/bluetooth/nrf_auraconfig/README.rst

    * Revisions 0.8.0 and above.

-.. _broadcast_configuration_tool_ui:
+.. _nrf_auraconfig_ui:

 Shell commands list
 *******************

-The Broadcast Configuration Tool uses a shell interface for all user interactions.
+The nRF Auraconfig uses a shell interface for all user interactions.
 This section lists the supported commands.

 Description convention